beefyfinance/beefy-docs/faq/how-to-guides/how-to-bridge-BIFI-cross-chain.md

 ![](../../.gitbook/assets/bridge-specify-amount.png)

 Make sure to "View Limits" too!
-Pro tip: hit the switch toggle and check the limits for withdrawing now too.
+Pro tip: hit the switch toggle and check the limits for withdrawing now as well.

 #### 6. Send it!

 If you consent with all possible depositing and withdrawing fees, click the transfer button.
-Note: you may change the prompted gas price to 5 GWei (BSC's default at the time of writing)
+Note: you may change the prompted gas price to 5 GWei (BSC's default at the time of writing).

 ![](../../.gitbook/assets/bridge-transfer.png)